 Drug delivery systems have evolved over the last six decades; pills were the initial area of focus, but in the last 12 years, drugs have been delivered using self-regulated and nano-technology systems.
 With the markets for biosimilars and biologics surfacing, manufacturers have the opportunity to innovate and design more complex delivery methods.
-As competition becomes increasingly tense in both the pharmaceutical and medical devices industries, companies have turned toward developing drug delivery device as an opportunity to differentiate themselves and to diversify their portfolio.
+As competition becomes increasingly tense in both the pharmaceutical and medical device industries, companies have turned toward developing drug delivery devices as an opportunity to differentiate themselves and to diversify their portfolio.
 These industry trends beg various questions that I hope to provide some answers to, including: What is driving growth in the drug delivery device market?
 What challenges do manufacturers face?
 And how can these challenges be successfully overcome in order to fully reap substantial returns in this lucrative market?

 What is driving the drug delivery market?